villekf/OMEGA/README.md

 Status messages usually only appear after the function has finished.

 Almost all MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.

+MAT-files that are over 2 GB are not supported by Octave and such large data sets cannot be saved in Octave at the moment.

 ## Upcoming Features